Downloaded 600,000 times per month, Dash is the original low-code framework

 There is a lot behind the framework.
 To learn more about how it is built

-and what motivated Dash, watch our talk from
+and what motivated Dash, read our post

-Dash is an open source library, released under the permissive MIT license.
+Dash is an open source library released under the permissive MIT license.

-Plotly develops Dash and offers a
+Plotly develops Dash and also offers a platform for writing and deploying Dash